-Beginning and ending dates for periods and other named archeological units result from the application of one or more chronometric or relative dating techniques.
+Beginning and ending dates for periods and other named archaeological units result from the application of one or more chronometric or relative dating techniques.
 Chronometric dating techniques yield actual calendar age estimates within specified limits of confidence.
 Relative dating techniques yield general age estimates calculated with reference to other chronometrically or relatively dated samples.

-Chronometric dating techniques that have been applied to archeological remains from the state include (1) dendrochronology, (2) thermoluminescence analysis, (3) obsidian hydration rim analysis, and (4) radiocarbon analysis.
+Chronometric dating techniques that have been applied to archaeological remains from the state include (1) dendrochronology, (2) thermoluminescence analysis, (3) obsidian hydration rim analysis, (4) radiocarbon analysis, and (5) optically stimulated luminescence.
 See Nash (2000) for an overview of methods.
 Dendrochronology, calculating the actual calendar age of an annual growth ring in a wood sample, is the most precise.
-Its application has been used at archeological sites in North Dakota, including: (1) bur oak samples from a few sites in the Southern Missouri River SU (Caldwell and Snyder 1983; Will 1946) and (2) at the Biesterfeldt site (32RM1) in the Sheyenne River SU (Zeleznik 2015).
+Its application has been used at archaeological sites in North Dakota, including: (1) bur oak samples from a few sites in the Southern Missouri River SU (Caldwell and Snyder 1983; Will 1946) and (2) at the Biesterfeldt site (32RM1) in the Sheyenne River SU (Zeleznik 2015).
+Zeleznik and Gonzalez (2019) provide a summary in "A History of Dendrochronology Studies in North Dakota."

 Thermoluminescence (TL) has had a wider application in the state.
-Most TL dating has been done on samples from sites at the Knife River Indian Villages National Historic site (KNRI), but there are some TL dates from most of the SU.
+Most TL dating has been done on samples from sites at the Knife River Indian Villages National Historic site (KNRI), but there are some TL dates from most of the SUs.
 Confidence in TL dates is enhanced when there is a comparative sample of radiocarbon dates on organic remains from the TL dated contexts (cf. Ahler and Mehrer 1984:209-213).

 Obsidian hydration dating, based on the rate of hydration rim formation on a freshly exposed surface on a flaked obsidian artifact, has been used as a chronometric technique on North Dakota samples (Baugh and Nelson 1988).
-Rates of hydration vary dependent upon the chemical composition of the obsidian (which differs from source to source) and differences in the air and soil temperature and chemical characteristics of the archeological recovery context (Shackley 2005; Steffen 2005).
+Rates of hydration vary dependent upon the chemical composition of the obsidian (which differs from source to source) and differences in the air and soil temperature and chemical characteristics of the archaeological recovery context (Shackley 2005; Steffen 2005).
 There may be different hydration rates for the same material from different layers of artifacts in stratified sites (cf. Gregg and Swenson 1987:77).